CrewAI Integration

 HatiDataMemory

-Persistent conversation and task memory backed by HatiData's SQL engine.
-Unlike CrewAI's default in-memory storage, HatiDataMemory persists across runs and can be shared between agents in a crew.
+Persistent task and conversation memory backed by HatiData's SQL engine.
+Unlike CrewAI's default in-memory storage, HatiDataMemory persists across runs and can be shared between agents in a crew through a common session_id.

 from crewai_hatidata import HatiDataMemory